garamohamed98/CS2023-Java-Assignment/README.md

 **Exercise Solutions:**

-- [Exercise 1 Solution](Lesson1/Exercise1/Comparaison2.java): This is the Java code that provides a solution to Exercise 1.
+- [Exercise 1 Solution](Lesson1/Exercice1/Comparaison2.java): This is the Java code that provides a solution to Exercise 1.
-- [Exercise 2 Solution](Lesson1/Exercise2/Comparaison3.java): This is the Java code that provides a solution to Exercise 2.
+- [Exercise 2 Solution](Lesson1/Exercice2/Comparaison3.java): This is the Java code that provides a solution to Exercise 2.
-- [Exercise 3 Solution](Lesson1/Exercise3/Equation2.java): This is the Java code that provides a solution to Exercise 3.
+- [Exercise 3 Solution](Lesson1/Exercice3/Equation2.java): This is the Java code that provides a solution to Exercise 3.
+- [Exercise 4 Solution](Lesson1/Exercice4/TestPremier.java): This is the Java code that provides a solution to Exercise 4.

 ## Using the Exercise Solutions